tsprlng/useful-pgp-agent/tools/README.md

 #### Attestation key/certificate

-*"The YubiKey is pre-loaded with an attestation certificate and matching attestation key issued by the Yubico CA.
+*"The YubiKey is preloaded with an attestation certificate and matching attestation key issued by the Yubico CA.
 The template and key are replaceable, which permits an individual or organization to issue attestations verifiable with their own CA if they prefer.
 If replaced, the Yubico template can never be restored."*